SehgalDivij/bookie/README.md

 - Please install the `Telegram` messaging app on your device and search for `@bistro_bookie_bot` to get started with your reservation.

-- User interaction takes place using commands and User Inputs are asked for, wherever needed.
+- User interaction takes place using commands and User Inputs are requested, wherever needed.